ComposableFi/composable-ibc/contracts/pallet-ibc/routing.md

 - Add the callback weight handler to the [`weight router`](/code/parachain/frame/ibc/src/weight.rs#L150).
 - Add the module id to the `lookup_module_by_port` implementation.

+**Custom Router**

+Pallet ibc provides a means to use a custom router defined as a Runtime Config parameter.
+This sub-router implements the `ModuleRouter` trait and
+provides a way to add IBC support for new modules without modifying the static router in the pallet.

 **Ibc Handler**

 This pallet provides a public interface behind the [`IbcHandler`] trait, that allows modules to access the protocol.